EGI-Federation/eosc-data-transfer/README.md

 The API for creating and managing data transfers is extensible.
-All you have to do is implement the generic data transfer interface to wrap a specific data transfer service, then register your class implementing the interface as the handler for one or more destination stprage types.
+All you have to do is implement the generic data transfer interface to wrap a specific data transfer service, then register your class implementing the interface as the handler for one or more destination storage types.

 #### 1. Implement the interface for a generic data transfer service